aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-load/load-in-the-flatopc-ooxml-document-xml-format/footnotes-and-endnote-features-supported-on-flatopc-import/_index.md

 title: Footnotes and Endnote Features Supported on FlatOPC Import – Aspose.Words for .NET
 articleTitle: Footnotes and Endnote Features Supported on FlatOPC Import
 linktitle: Footnotes and Endnote Features Supported on FlatOPC Import
-description: "Import FlatOPC document using footnote and endnote load options."
+description: "Import FlatOPC document using footnote and endnote load options in C#."
 type: docs
 weight: 60
 url: /net/footnotes-and-endnote-features-supported-on-flatopc-import/